ABE Scholarship Information for Current Students

 Bart and Karen Nelson Scholarships

-Department Alumnus Bart Nelson (BS ’61, Honorary PhD ’06) graduated General Agriculture where he took Agricultural Engineering and Agronomy courses, which inspired his ideas for more efficient techniques for irrigating agricultural lands.
+Department Alumnus Bart Nelson (BS '61, Honorary PhD '06) graduated General Agriculture where he took Agricultural Engineering and Agronomy courses, which inspired his ideas for more efficient techniques for irrigating agricultural lands.
 Dr. Nelson is a passionate innovator and community leader.
-Bart is President of Nelson Irrigation Corporation, which plans, designs, develops, manufactures and sells proprietary products for the agricultural irrigation equipment market.
+Bart is Chairman and CEO of Nelson Irrigation Corporation which plans, designs, develops, manufactures, and sells proprietary products for the agricultural irrigation equipment market.
 We would like to thank Bart and Karen Nelson.

 New Century Scholars Scholarships

-Funded by John B. Greiner and Alumni & Friends of ABE
+Funded by Bart and Karen Nelson, John B. Greiner, and Alumni & Friends of ABE

-Department alumnus John Greiner (MS '39; Outstanding Alum '98) established a scholarship endowment in 1992 to assist deserving undergraduate students in the department.
+New Century Scholars was established to recognize students who did exceptoinally well their freshman year.
+These scholarships are funded by three scholarship endowments: The Bart and Karen Nelson Scholarship: Department Alumnus Bart Nelson (BS '61, Honorary PhD '06) graduated General Agriculture where he took Agricultural Engineering and Agronomy courses, which inspired his ideas for more efficient techniques for irrigating agricultural lands.
+Dr. Nelson is a passionate innovator and community leader.
+Bart is Chairman and CEO of Nelson Irrigation Corporation which plans, designs, develops, manufactures, and sells proprietary products for the agricultural irrigation equipment market.
+The John B. Greiner Scholarship: Department alumnus John Greiner (MS '39; Outstanding Alum '98) established a scholarship endowment in 1992 to assist deserving undergraduate students in the department.
 Mr. Greiner was a graduate student in Purdue's Agricultural Engineering Department before the department had "official" undergraduate and graduate degree programs - which were established in the mid-1940s and early-1950s, respectively.
 He then served in the military for 23 years, taught at the University of Connecticut for 18 years, and completed his professional career at Texas Tech University in Lubbock, retiring from a School of Technology teaching position.
 Thank you to Mrs. Hope Greiner and the late Dr. John B. Greiner.
-In addition, this scholarship is supported by generous gifts from friends and alumni of ABE.
+The Alumni and Friends of ABE Scholarship: This scholarship is supported by generous gifts from friends and alumni of ABE.
 Thank you to the friends and alumni of ABE.

 Wen-Han Ni Memorial Scholarships

-This scholarship was established in honor of Wen-Han Ni (father) by Dr. Dr. Jiqin Ni, a professor in ABE, in our Environmental and Natural Resources Engineering program.
+This scholarship was established in honor of Wen-Han Ni (father) by Dr. Ji-Qin Ni, a professor in ABE, in our Environmental and Natural Resources Engineering program.
 This scholarship is to support deserving undergraduate students from Mainland China or Taiwan.
-Dr. Ni's research is in the
+More information on Dr. Ni is available in the Ni Family Scholarship description (above).

 Martin Okos Biological & Food Process Engineering Scholarships

 This scholarship was established by Dr. Martin Okos, a long-time professor in ABE, advising numerous students and teaching courses in our Biological Engineering program.
 This scholarship is to support deserving undergraduate students in our Biological Engineering program.
 Dr. Okos teaches and does his research in food process engineering, computer-aided design of food processes, heat and mass transfer in foods, fermentation and biological reactor design, and properties of food and biological products.
+Dr. Okos also established a scholarship to encourage freshmen to consider BFPE.
 Thank you, Dr. Okos.

 Parker Hannifin hires a number of our students both as interns and full time employment.
 Parker Hannifin is the world's leading diversified manufacturer of motion and control technologies and systems, providing precision-engineered solutions for a wide variety of mobile, industrial and aerospace markets.
 The company's products are vital to virtually everything that moves or requires control, including the manufacture and processing of raw materials, durable goods, infrastructure development and all forms of transport.
 Parker is major support of graduate student research in ABE.
 John Oeslager (BSA alumni in 1966 and Distinguished Ag Alumni Award in 1998) and Duane Crockrum (Outstanding Service to ABE Award 2002) have been an instrumental part in making these scholarships available.
 Thank you Parker Hannifin.